eccentricon/gopl/README.md

 # gopl
-Exercises/experiments from "The Go Programming Language"
+Exercises/experiments from "The Go Programming Language".